yi-xiaa/MpraVAE/README.md

 ![](https://github.com/yi-xiaa/MpraVAE/blob/main/doc/Figure1.png)

 ## MpraVAE Webserver
-We implement a R shinny webserver to predict genome-wide H3K9ac signals and DNA methylation ratio and the mutation effect on these two epigenetics signals.
+We implement a R shinny webserver to predict the regulatory effects of genetic variants in GWAS loci, eQTLs and various genomic features.
 The webserver can be accessed from [link](https://mpravae.rc.ufl.edu/).

 ## Requirements and Installation
 - R